Marin Čilić: 2018: Australian final, Davis Cup champion, world No. 3

-2019: 500 match wins, titleless year, fall from top 30
+2019: 500th career win, fall from top 30

 Čilić started his year at Australian Open.
 In his third round match against Fernando Verdasco, Čilić saved two match points and came back from a two set deficit to advance to the fourth round.
 This was the seventh time in Čilić's career that he had won a match after being down two sets.
 In the fourth round, Čilić was upset by an in-form Roberto Bautista Agut.

 Over his next three tournaments, Čilić only managed to win one match, while being eliminated early at Dubai, Indian Wells, and Miami.
-As a result of his poor form in the early hard court season, Čilić fell from the worlds top ten for the first time in over two years.
+As a result of his poor form in the early hard court season, Čilić fell from the world's top ten for the first time in over two years.

-After another two winless tournaments to start the clay court season (at Monte-Carlo and Budapest), Čilić finally broke his slump at the Madrid Masters by winning three consecutive matches against Martin Kližan, Jan-Lennard Struff, & Laslo Đere on the way to the quarterfinals.
+After another two winless tournaments to start the clay court season (at Monte-Carlo and Budapest), Čilić finally broke his slump at the Madrid Masters by winning three consecutive matches against Martin Kližan, Jan-Lennard Struff, & Laslo Djere on the way to the quarterfinals.
 However, he had to withdraw before his match against Djokovic due to food poisoning.
 By reaching the quarterfinals, Čilić became one of the few players on the Tour to reach the quarterfinal stage of all nine Masters 1000 tournaments. Čilić lost his second round match at both Rome and the French Open, to Jan-Lennard Struff and Grigor Dimitrov respectively.

 Čilić failed to defend his Queen's Club title, leaving the Croat out of the top 15 for the first time in five years.
 This also marked the first time since August 2008 that Čilić had not reached a tournament final in over a year. Čilić lost in the second round of Wimbledon to João Sousa in straight sets.

 In the North American summer hard-court season, Čilić competed in Washington, Montreal, Cincinnati, and the US Open in New York. Čilić fell from the world's top 20 after failing to match his previous year's performance at the first three events.
 At the US Open, Čilić reached the fourth round where he showed improvements to form during a four set loss against eventual champion Nadal.

 On 17 October 2019, he reached his 500th career match win at the 2019 Kremlin Cup in Moscow becoming the 10th active player in the list. Čilić ended the year ranked No. 39 in the ATP rankings.
 It marked the first time that he had failed to win a singles title since 2007.